MattKobayashi/container-fullbogons/README.md

 # fullbogons

-A BIRD daemon with templated Team Cymru fullbogon import and iBGP session configuration in an Alpine Linux-based Docker image.
+A BIRD daemon with templated Team Cymru fullbogon import and iBGP session configuration in a Debian Linux-based Docker image.

 ## Configuration